© Crown copyright 2017

-Don’t offer them direct reward for helping.
-Don’t give them a special badge or hat.
+Do not offer them direct reward for helping.
+Do not give them a special badge or hat.
 You’re aiming to grow their behaviour organically.
 Avoid creating an artificial relationship.
 But you might show them new features or bounce ideas off them.
 Being involved and consulted early makes most people feel valued.
 They may show their influence to others by endorsing things they’ve seen early.

-Leaders, eg hosts or moderators in digital communities
+Leaders, for example hosts or moderators in digital communities

 How to engage with them

 Create a set of simple tasks or responsibilities.
-They should be regular things leaders can do whilst their engaging with their community, eg check in to the forum at once a day, offer help and guidance to new users or collate feedback.
+They should be regular things leaders can do whilst their engaging with their community, for example check in to the forum at once a day, offer help and guidance to new users or collate feedback.

 Involve them in future planning and programme development.
 Organise regular group meetings with leaders to discuss issues and ideas.